 - 30-Day Disciple-making Journey—a free 30-day email journey to explore steps you can take as a disciple and disciple-maker.
 Receive an email for 30 days.

 - Offer courses like Financial Peace, Emotionally Healthy Spirituality, and Emotionally Healthy Relationships.
-These course bring Christ into the real world, equipping students to manage money and relationships through the filter of God and the Bible.
+These courses bring Christ into the real world, equipping learners to manage money and relationships through the filter of God and the Bible.

 - Small groups—Have opportunities for people to experience and develop biblical community through regular meetings for Bible study, prayer, food, and friendship.